 What is XYZ Analysis?

-Based on the coefficient of variation, items are assigned a percentage.
+Based on the coefficient of variation, these items are assigned a percentage.
 The higher the percentage, the more inconsistent the sales are.
 For instance, a dish with an X classification will have consistent demand, meaning that its coefficient ranges are low (0 – 10%).
 Those in the Y group typically have fluctuating sales volume with coefficients of 10-25%.
 Items in group Z have unpredictable demand, typically 25% plus.

 An Overlooked Approach to Menu Management

-So you might have assumed that this powerful methodology was widely used across the food and beverage sector.
+You might have assumed that this powerful methodology was widely used across the food and beverage sector.
 But it’s actually not.

 The collection and analysis of large amounts of data is a laborious, complicated process when conducted manually.
-It requires skilled personnel or at the very least, staff that are capable of interpreting metrics.
+It requires skilled personnel or, at the very least, staff that are capable of interpreting metrics.

 Syrve is the exception to the rule.